relishinc/dill-pixel/README.md

 #### Why make this game framework?

 PIXI.js is a great rendering engine, but it is not a game engine.
-It is not opinionated about projectr structure, and it does not provide any common game development tools.
+It is not opinionated about projectr structure, and it. does not provide any common game development tools.
 This framework is designed to fill that gap.
 It is Relish's opinionated approach to game development using PIXI.js.